windcloak/plant-pot-measurer/README.md

 ![Screenshot of Reference object screen](assets/reference_object.png)

+I measured the length of my hand so it'll be easy to use as a reference when measuring pot size.

-![Screenshot of measurement screen](assets/measure_pot.png) Measure the top rim diameter, bottom rim diameter, and height
+![Screenshot of measurement screen](assets/measure_pot.png)

+Measure the top rim diameter, bottom rim diameter, and height

 ![Screenshot of results](assets/results1.png)